Exploring Cebu, The Queen City of South

 For the second time its with my family again. first thing to do after my flight is to eat like a monster in a restaurant called “Hukad” it’s a Cebuano word means “to serve food” popularly use by Visayan people in breakfast, lunch or dinner or anytime when they eat.

-It was Holy thursday and mostly all of the restaurants and malls were closed. so we ask the taxi driver to drop us to the nearest place where we can eat diner and fortunately Park Mall is open.
+It was Holy thursday and mostly all the restaurants and malls weren’t open. so we ask the taxi driver to drop us to the nearest place where we can eat diner and fortunately Park Mall is open.

-We ordered some traditional Filipino food that I’ve been longing, for like pork sisig, sizzling bangus, bulalo, monggo soup, atsara, pinakbet, and of course garlic rice.
+We ordered some traditional Filipino food that I’ve longed, for like pork sisig, sizzling bangus, bulalo, monggo soup, atsara, pinakbet, and of course garlic rice.

 The Basilica Minore del Santo Niño